Economic Growth and Business Cycles

 How Capital Goods and Consumer Durables Are Affected by the Business Cycle

-At some point however, the economy bottoms out because people can only put off purchases for so long.
+At some point however, the economy bottoms because people can only put off purchases for so long.
 Indeed, because they have put off purchases, there is actually an acceleration of purchases as the economy recovers.
 For instance, people can keep their cars and trucks for a few more years, but at some point, repairs will get more expensive than buying a new vehicle.
 Likewise, many people who were contemplating elective medical procedures can delay the procedures until a later time, but at some point, they usually must get it done.
-Another factor that helps the economy to recover is that people pay down their debt, since they have reduced their spending, so they have more money when they decide to start buying again.
+Another factor that helps the economy to recover is that people pay down their debt, since they have reduced their spending, so they have more money when they start buying again.